Dust sub-millimetre emission in green valley galaxies: Defining the GV

 \item[(ii)] The areas within one standard deviation in the two Gaussian curves must not overlap. \end{itemize}

-When all conditions are met, we determine that the color distribution is described by a two Gaussians fit.
+If all conditions are met, we consider that the colour distribution is described by a two-Gaussian fit.
 The means $\mu$ and standard deviations $\sigma$ of these Gaussian components are used to help determine the presence of a GV in the distribution.
-Specifically, denoting $x_{\rm BR}$ as the intersection point of the blue and red Gaussians, we require that
+Specifically, denoting $x_{\rm BR}$ as the intersection point of the blue and red Gaussians, we required that